The mystery in Gaia DR3 triples: occurrence rates, orientations, and eccentricities of wide tertiaries around close binaries: Discussion

 One difficulty for the Kozai-Lidov scenario to explain is that the wide tertiary excess is relatively flat with respect to tertiary separations (Fig.~\ref{fig:WCF-sep}).
 Even more puzzling, the wide tertiary excess of eclipsing binaries seems to peak around $10^4$\,AU, although a larger sample is needed to confirm the signal.
 In the Kozai-Lidov mechanism, the tertiary excess is expected to be higher at smaller tertiary separations where the Kozai-Lidov timescale is shorter and thus a wider range of $a_{in, init}$ can excite the Kozai-Lidov oscillation.

-Another challenge for the Kozai-Lidov scenario is the reduced wide tertiary fraction at $P_{in}\sim10^2$\,days (Fig.~\ref{fig:WCF-P}).
-Since the Kozai-Lidov timescale is longer than the relativistic precession timescale at $P_{in,init}\sim10^2$\,days ($a_{in,init}\sim1$\,AU), the Kozai-Lidov mechanism is suppressed, so the reduced wide tertiary fraction is not due to that close binaries with initial $P_{in,init}\sim10^2$\,days have migrated to shorter periods.
-The reduced tertiary fraction is also not due to the dynamical stability because even at $P_{in}=10^2$\,days, their separation ratios are $a_{out}/a_{in}\gtrsim1000$, significantly above the three-body stability criterion \citep{Mardling2001, Hayashi2022}.
+Another challenge for the Kozai-Lidov scenario is the reduced wide tertiary fraction at $P_{in}\sim10^{2.5}$\,days (Fig.~\ref{fig:WCF-P}).
+One possible explanation is that close binaries with wide tertiaries at initial $P_{in,init}\sim10^{2.5}$\,days have migrated to shorter orbital periods, leaving close binaries currently at $P_{in}\sim10^{2.5}$\,days having fewer tertiaries.
+At $P_{in,init}\sim10^{2.5}$\,days ($a_{in,init}\sim1$\,AU), the quadrupole Kozai-Lidov timescale is longer than the relativistic precession timescale, and thus the octupole effect with shorter Kozai-Lidov timescales may be necessary.
+The reduced tertiary fraction is not due to the dynamical stability because even at $P_{in}=10^2$\,days, their separation ratios are $a_{out}/a_{in}\gtrsim1000$, significantly above the three-body stability criterion \citep{Mardling2001, Hayashi2022}.
 The literature simulations for the Kozai-Lidov mechanism have not well explored the parameter space at large $a_{in,init}$ and large $a_{out}$, and future work is needed to investigate if the different initial conditions can explain these results.

 Here we mainly discuss the Kozai-Lidov mechanism in the three-body system, but some of the triples investigated here may be higher-order multiples consisting of more than three bodies.
 It is possible that the presence of wide companions at $>10^3$\,AU is correlated with the occurrence of another object at $\lesssim 10^2$\,AU, and this object is responsible for driving the Kozai-Lidov cycle of the inner binaries, resulting in the enhanced wide tertiary fraction in close binaries at $P_{in}<10$\,days.
 There is another statistical effect that makes the wide companion fraction higher if the sample preferentially avoids close companions.
 For example, hot Jupiter hosts have a higher (wide) binary fraction \citep{Ngo2016, Belokurov2020,Hwang2020c}, which may be due to that hot Jupiters cannot form in close binaries \citep{Moe2021binaryplanet}. \cite{Moe2021binaryplanet} further point out that this statistical effect is small for close binaries because they do not have a strong deficit of nearby companions.
 Thus the excess of wide tertiaries around close binaries is physical.